 A zip line is an aerial rope-slide, consisting of a pulley suspended on a metal cable, usually made of stainless steel.
 Some are built naturally on tree tops or use cliffs to launch from an incline, gaining speeds of around 35-50 miles per hour.
 Others have man-made launch platforms that use an incline to zip to the next platform.

-It’s a breathtaking adventure that the whole family can try.
+Both activities are a breathtaking adventure that the whole family can try.
 It’s available year round at many venues, and seasonal at a few of them.
 There are some size and age limits, so check ahead before you go.

 Many of the Colorado zip line courses are open year round, so you can enjoy them even when there’s snow on the ground.
 Dress appropriately and always being an extra layer.
 You can always leave it in the car.